-This EMS is an overarching plan for the UWF which sets out the environmental management strategies for all facets of the Development including design, construction, operation, and decommissioning.
+This EMS has been prepared to meet the requirements of condition C1 of the Development Consent and is the overarching plan for the Project which sets out the environmental management strategies for design, construction, operation, and decommissioning of the Project.
 It describes the environmental management systems and measures intended to protect, minimise, and manage environmental impacts during design, construction, operation and decommissioning.
+Table 2 provides a reference to the requirements of Condition C1 of the Development Consent and the section of this EMS where it has been addressed.

-In addition to the EMS, several other specific environmental subplans are required by SSD-6687.
-These are listed in Section 2.3 of this EMS.
-The scope of these subplans is to provide detailed stage-specific procedures for managing the relevant environmental issues in each subplan.
-The mitigation measures, monitoring methods and reporting procedures are detailed in these subplans and are periodically reviewed as the development progresses.
-These subplans are approved by the NSW Planning Secretary.
+In addition to this EMS, several environmental subplans required by the Development Consent have been prepared and are defined in Section 2.3 of this EMS.
+The scope of these subplans provides detailed stage-specific procedures for managing the relevant environmental issues specific to each subplan.
+The mitigation measures, monitoring methods and reporting procedures are detailed in these subplans and are periodically reviewed as the Project progresses.
+The subplans have been approved by the NSW Planning Secretary.